thboutet292/Analysis_Tenebrion/README.md

 sbatch bin/pull_checkm2.slurm                   # once — pulls the CheckM2 image + downloads the ML database locally
 sbatch bin/build_checkm2_db.slurm               # once — re-uploads the CheckM2 database to S3, for cluster-wide reuse
 sbatch bin/shotgun_checkm2.slurm                # single job — QC of all 3 binners' MAGs (CheckM2)
+sbatch bin/pull_gtdbtk.slurm                    # once — pulls the GTDB-Tk Apptainer image sbatch bin/build_gtdbtk.slurm                   # once — uploads the GTDB-Tk R214 database to S3
+sbatch bin/shotgun_gtdbtk.slurm                 # single job — taxonomic assignment of all 3 binners' MAGs (GTDB-Tk)
-# Step 7 onward — to be completed
+# Step 8 onward — to be completed
 ```

 `shotgun_kraken2_bracken.slurm` (PlusPFP-only) is the earlier, single-database version of the profiling step; `shotgun_kraken2_bracken_addon.slurm` supersedes it once the insect addon database is available, since it reproduces the PlusPFP run and adds the addon pass in the same job.

 Step 1 is a **self-submitting SLURM Array**: launched once without `--array`, it auto-detects the sample list on S3 and resubmits itself with the correct array range.
-Unlike Steps 1–4, the three binning tools in Step 5 and the CheckM2 QC in Step 6 are **single jobs, not arrays** — they each process the whole catalog / all bins together in one run, since these steps inherently work across samples rather than per sample.
+Unlike Steps 1–4, the three binning tools in Step 5, the CheckM2 QC in Step 6, and GTDB-Tk in Step 7 are **single jobs, not arrays** — they each process the whole catalog / all bins together in one run, since these steps inherently work across samples rather than per sample.

 ---